 Irrigation at the scene: Use a faucet directed upward or a hose, and continue for at least 20 minutes.

-Ocular irrigation at the ophthalmologist: After topical anesthesia, irrigate the conjunctival sac with 500–2,000 mL of normal saline or lactated Ringer’s solution.
+Eye irrigation at the ophthalmologist: After topical anesthesia, irrigate the conjunctival sac with 500–2,000 mL of normal saline or lactated Ringer’s solution.
 For severe alkali injuries, irrigate for 30 minutes or more.

 Recheck pH: Recheck pH 20 minutes after irrigation, and re-irrigate if necessary.

-Subacute phase / Scarring phase (Grade 3a):
+Subacute phase and cicatricial phase (Grade 3a):

-Scarring phase (Grade 3b and 4):
+Cicatricial phase (Grade 3b and 4):

 Cultured epithelial cell sheet transplantation: Using autologous or allogeneic cultured epithelial cells